-The performance benchmarking category for each member is based on two things, the Monitoring Threshold and the Benchmarking Scores.
+The performance benchmarking category for each member is based on two things, the Monitoring Threshold for own production and the Benchmarking Scores.
 The calculations for both are based on Main CMT suppliers, subcontractor CMT suppliers, and subcontractors with a direct business relationship.

-For every production location, including the subcontractors where there is no direct business relationships - the member must demonstrate the FWF questionnaire with the Code of Labour Practices has been signed and the Worker Information Sheet is posted in the factory (assessed in indicators 1.3 and 3.2).
+For every production location, including the subcontractors where there is no direct business relationships - the member must demonstrate the Fair Wear questionnaire with the Code of Labour Practices has been signed and the Worker Information Sheet is posted in the factory (assessed in indicators 1.3 and 3.2).